Architecture Overview

 Getting Started

-Ready to implement LogFlux in your infrastructure?
+Ready to implement LogFlux’s zero-knowledge logging in your infrastructure?

-1. Create an Account: Get your API keys
+1. Create an Account: Get your API keys and set up encryption

 Next Steps